The Rise of The Package Room

 Written by: Parcel Pending

 According to a survey conducted by Xfinity Home (Comcast’s security platform), 30% of all Americans say they’ve experienced package theft at least once in their life.
 That’s one in three people who have been victims of a theft-related crime.
 This problem—while still rampant—is now being addressed by multiple institutions.
-While people aren’t going to stop shopping online and having packages delivered to their address, one of the main solutions comes in the form of a “Package Room.”
+While people aren’t going to stop shopping online and having packages delivered to their address by mail service or courier service, one of the main solutions comes in the form of a “Package Room.”

 But what exactly constitutes a package room?
 Read on.

 With over 51% of shopping occurring online, the global package shipping volume has increased by 48% in the last two years alone.
 This, of course, is due to the power of e-commerce.
 This rapid growth is showing no signs of decreasing.

 The reality is that with Amazon dominating the e-commerce market and the wide array of companies that exist solely on the internet, we’ve all become accustomed to the convenience of online shopping.
 It’s expected that this year alone, around 200 billion packages are going to be delivered here in the U.S. And, with the average apartment community receiving 149 packages per week (according to NMHC and Kinglsey Associate’s 2018 Package Delivery Survey), this onslaught of deliveries becomes an absolute nightmare for property managers without a package center or some form of on-site package management.
 The point was: the e-commerce boom sent packages flying, but it didn’t give us the time to create a proper apartment package delivery system infrastructure to manage the spike in deliveries.

 Why A Package Room?
 The Twofold Answer

 The reason that property managers and residents are investing in package rooms is twofold: